-Fresh and easy Carrot Ginger Miso Dressing!
-A Japanese-style steakhouse copycat recipe that's oil-free, vegan, and gluten-free but full of refreshing flavor and depth.
+Fresh and easy Carrot Ginger Miso Dressing inspired by the ones found in a Japanese steakhouse.
+This one is oil-free, vegan, and gluten-free but full of refreshing flavor and depth.

-Have you ever had that carrot-ginger-miso dressing over a fresh, crisp salad from a Japanese-style steakhouse restaurant?
+Have you ever had that bright, flavorful carrot ginger dressing over a fresh, crisp salad from a Japanese-style steakhouse restaurant?
 I haven't had it in years but the flavor still rings strong in my memory.

-I used that inspiration to create this oil-free version and am really excited about the results.
+I used that inspiration to create this tasty oil-free version.

 Ingredients for Carrot Ginger Dressing